HazzaCheng/FastMFDs/README.md

 # FastMFDs

 FastMFDs is an efficient and scalable functional dependency discovery algorithm on distributed data-parallel platforms.
-In addition, FastApriori is built on the widely-used distributed data-parallel platform Apache Spark.
+In addition, FastMFDs is built on the widely-used distributed data-parallel platform Apache Spark.

 # Environment